Dendroviguiera: Species

-Distribution
+Distribution and habitat

 Most of the species in the genus are found in Mexico, Only one species, Dendroviguiera sylvatica is only found in Costa Rica and Panama.

-Habitat

 They are normally found in tropical deciduous forests.

-Like Dendroviguiera splendens which is found within temperate forests, oak forests and subtropical dry shrublands and at altitudes of 1600–2300 m above sea level.
+Dendroviguiera splendens is found within temperate forests, oak forests and subtropical dry shrublands and at altitudes of 1600–2300 m above sea level.

-Endangered
+Conservation

 Found in Morelos, State of Mexico, Dendroviguiera mirandae on IUCN RED list as "least concern".

 While Dendroviguiera splendens (Vara blanca) has been assessed for the IUCN Red List of Threatened Species in 2021 and was listed as vulnerable, due to threats from livestock farming & ranching and logging & wood harvesting, damaging the local habitats.

 While Dendroviguiera puruana, Dendroviguiera quinqueradiata and Dendroviguiera sphaerocephala have all been assessed as near threatened (NT) for similar reasons.

 Uses

 Secondary metabolites (or organic compounds) such as germacrolides (GERM), heliangolides (HELI) and furanoheliangolides (FUHE) and tetracyclic diterpenes (TETD) have been characterized from various Dendroviguiera species.

 Sesquiterpene lactones 52 and 96, were isolated from Dendroviguiera sylvatica have found to inhibited the nitric oxide production and phagocytosis of macrophages (Dupuy et al. 2008).

 They and millerenolide and thieleanin have also been used on the growth of melanoma tumors in mice (Taylor et al. 2008).